MichaelKahlb/100DaysOfSwiftUI/README.md

  -) 30.11.20 Finished Day 12, feeling comfortable with Optinals now.

  -) 01.12.20 Today i did not continue with Day 13 of Hacking with Swift, instead i worked at my Project, the LocationTimeTracker, as well as took the #AdventOfCode Challege, and solved the first riddle.

+ -) 02.12.20 Today also no HWS, instead i did the AdventOfCode Challenge Day 2.
+Had to learn a lot about Strings to finish this challenge.